floringrad/dotfiles-public/README.md

 ### Shell

-MacOS coes with the _zsh_ shell as default.
+MacOS comes with the _zsh_ shell as default.
 We'll work with that.
 Let's enhance it with some plugins and colors.

 #### oh my zsh